mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 to attach extra data.
 Django requests pass through many pieces in the framework.
-This makes the objects great candidates for extra features that you may require.
+Making request objects great candidates for additional features that you may require.
 For instance,
 if you need user management
 {{< web >}}